EldonGabriel/eldongabriel.github.io/certifications.md

 Here is a curated selection of my most impactful, job-relevant credentials and hands-on labs.
 These projects demonstrate my ability to apply practical skills in real-world security scenarios.

+#### Endpoint Security & System Hardening
 * **Harden a Windows Machine with GPO to Restrict Application Installations**
-    * *Demonstrated applied endpoint hardening by configuring Group Policy Objects to prevent unauthorized software installations.*
+  Demonstrated applied endpoint hardening by configuring Group Policy Objects to prevent unauthorized software installations.

 * **Deploy a GPO to Ensure Credentials Are Entered Securely**
-    * *Implemented access control management by using Group Policy to enforce secure login practices and protect sensitive credentials.*
+  Implemented access control management by using Group Policy to enforce secure login practices and protect sensitive credentials.

+* **Turn on Windows Firewall and Create a Sample Firewall Rule to Prevent SMB Access**
+  Applied network security and endpoint hardening by creating a firewall rule to block SMB traffic, a common vector for lateral movement attacks.

+* **Use Access Permissions and Rights to Prevent Unauthorized Users from Viewing a Folder**
+  Demonstrated data protection and access control management by configuring file system permissions to protect sensitive information.

+* **Use the Windows Registry to Restrict the Permissions of Untrusted User Accounts**
+  Showcased advanced system administration skills by directly modifying the Windows Registry to enforce granular access controls.

+#### Network Security & Architecture
 * **Use Cisco Packet Tracer to Create a Dynamic Network for a 1,000-User Organization**
-    * *Applied network architecture and design principles to build a secure enterprise-level network, employing cybersecurity best practices.*
+  Applied network architecture and design principles to build a secure enterprise-level network, employing cybersecurity best practices.

-* **Use PE Studio To Analyze 5 Files On Your Computer**
-    * *Performed static malware analysis by using PE Studio to examine binary files for suspicious traits, building foundational threat hunting skills.*

-* **Turn on Windows Firewall and Create a Sample Firewall Rule to Prevent SMB Access**
-    * *Applied network security and endpoint hardening by creating a firewall rule to block SMB traffic, a common vector for lateral movement attacks.*

 * **Lab Setup: OpenVAS**
-    * *Successfully deployed and configured a containerized vulnerability scanning environment, demonstrating proficiency with an industry-standard security tool.*
+  Successfully deployed and configured a containerized vulnerability scanning environment, demonstrating proficiency with an industry-standard security tool.

 * **Create a Snapshot of a Virtual Machine to Recover the OS to a Safe State**
-    * *Applied security operations principles to ensure system resilience by creating a snapshot for a secure and repeatable recovery baseline.*
+  Applied security operations principles to ensure system resilience by creating a snapshot for a secure and repeatable recovery baseline.

-* **Use Access Permissions and Rights to Prevent Unauthorized Users from Viewing a Folder**
-    * *Demonstrated data protection and access control management by configuring file system permissions to protect sensitive information.*

 * **Use Procmon to View, Analyze and Monitor Running Processes on a Windows Machine**
-    * *Applied digital forensics and SecOps skills to monitor and analyze system processes for potential malicious activity.*
+  Applied digital forensics and SecOps skills to monitor and analyze system processes for potential malicious activity.

-* **Use the Windows Registry to Restrict the Permissions of Untrusted User Accounts**
-    * *Showcased advanced system administration skills by directly modifying the Windows Registry to enforce granular access controls.*
+#### Open-Source Intelligence (OSINT)
+* **Search for Information Leaks on Code Repositories**
+  Performed OSINT research on publicly available code repositories to identify potential sensitive data exposures, building foundational investigative skills.

+* **Create Covert Social Media Accounts**
+  Demonstrated operational security and investigative setup by creating covert accounts for use in open-source intelligence collection.

+* **Construct Complex Google Search Queries**
+  Applied advanced search techniques to locate publicly available sensitive information across multiple online sources.

+* **Create Mindmaps of Social Media Data Points**
+  Organized and visualized data gathered from social media platforms to aid in structured OSINT analysis and reporting.

 ---

 <!-- Mossé Cyber Security Institute (MCSI) Section Header -->
 <section style="text-align:center; margin: 60px 0;">
   <h2 style="display:inline-block; position:relative; font-size:2.5em; margin:0; padding-bottom:10px;">